Humans and Robots Team up for High-Tech Fruit Harvest

 WSU prepares for the release of new apple

 WSU is ready to launch the latest creation of its world-class tree-fruit breeding program into the marketplace.
-While WA 38, a sweet/tart, bright red, unbelievably juicy apple, awaits its official name, WSU is planning the release of the first trees to Washington growers.
+A sweet/tart, bright red, unbelievably juicy apple, designated WA 38, is one step closer to hitting supermarkets with announcement of its brand name, Cosmic Crisp.
+For more news on the new name...
 More

 Washington State University researchers are national leaders in developing innovative methods to enhance the production of certified organic crops.
 They provide the foundation for a vibrant and economically important..more